ChingSsuyuan/Chiplet-Based-Modular-Computing-Platform/README.md

 ## Use visualization techniques to test the performance of different chip packaging technologies:

-- We hope to display the bandwidth and latency performance of different packaging technologies using bar graphs, line graphs, or scatter plots.
+- Display the bandwidth and latency performance of different packaging technologies using bar graphs, line graphs, or scatter plots.
 - Show the temperature distribution of different packages under high loads using heat maps
+- Use bar charts or stacked diagrams to show the difference in area utilization of each packaging technology, especially the effect of space utilization when integrating multiple chips.